Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Certifications/Readme.md

    - I’ve completed AWS Cloud Quest and many foundational trainings, which are great preparation for the **AWS Certified Cloud Practitioner (CLF-C02)**.
    - Next step: Take the Cloud Practitioner exam to get my first official AWS certification.

-2. **AI/Generative AI Path** (my main focus right now)
+2. **AI/Generative AI Path** (my main focus right now was finishing AI path)
    - I’m working through the AI Practitioner learning plan and hands-on labs.
    - Goal: Earn the **AWS Certified AI Practitioner (AIF-C01)** – this foundational AI certification will validate my knowledge of AI, ML, and generative AI on AWS.
    - After that: Move toward more advanced AI certifications like **AWS Certified Machine Learning Engineer – Associate** or even the new **AWS Certified Generative AI Developer – Professional** when I have more experience.

 3. **General Cloud Path** (for broader career options)
-   - After Cloud Practitioner: Go for an Associate-level certification, probably **AWS Certified Solutions Architect – Associate (SAA-C03)** – it’s the most popular and valuable next step.
+   - After Cloud Practitioner: I would like to go for an Associate-level certification, probably **AWS Certified Solutions Architect – Associate (SAA-C03)** – it’s the most popular and valuable next step.
    - Later: Explore **Developer Associate** or **SysOps/CloudOps Associate** depending on the roles I’m interested in.

 I’m using free resources on AWS Skill Builder, AWS Cloud Quest, and SimuLearn to prepare – they’re really helpful and hands-on!